hangrydave/hangrydave.github.io/index.markdown

 ## **Thanks for visiting**!

-I'm currently a student studying computer science at Calvin University.
-After I graduate in spring 2023, I'll be looking for a job in software development.
+I'm currently a student studying computer science at Calvin University, and will be graduating in spring 2023.
+After that, I'll be looking for a job in software development.

 Feel free to reach out!
 You can email me at <me@davidreidsma.com>, or connect with me on my LinkedIn below.

 <!--
 [LinkedIn](https://www.linkedin.com/in/davidreidsma/)
 [GitHub](https://github.com/hangrydave)   -->
-Here's a [PDF of my resume](/assets/David_Reidsma_Resume.pdf).
+[Here's a PDF of my resume](/assets/David_Reidsma_Resume.pdf).
 Alternatively, here's a summary of my work experience.

 <!-- ### Here's a summary of my work experience: -->